nicklockwood/ShapeScript/docs/src/getting-started.md

 ![Object info](../images/object-info-mac.png)

+If multiple shapes overlap, right-click in the viewer to open a contextual menu of selectable shapes under the pointer.
+Shapes with selectable children appear as submenus.
+Right-clicking empty space shows all selectable shapes in the scene.

 You can also use the `Edit > Select Shape` menu to select from a list of shapes in the scene, or cycle between selected shapes using the **Tab** key.

 **Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer.